Malta–Palestine relations: History

 Throughout the years, Malta and Palestine have sought to expand their bilateral relations through the intensification of cooperation in various sectors.
 Visits of respective Prime Ministers, Foreign Ministers, Ministers and Dignitaries to both countries take place on a regular basis.

+In 2024, the government of Malta has stated that it is prepared to recognize the existence of a Palestinian state "when the circumstances are right and such recognition can make a positive contribution."
+On 25 May 2025, Prime Minister Robert Abela announced that Malta would recognize Palestine following a UN conference on 20 June.
+Abela also announced that Malta is ready to welcome paediatrician Alaa Al-Najjar after nine of her ten children were killed in Gaza.
+On 20 June, Malta delayed its recognition of Palestine due to the aforementioned conference being postponed.
+On 29 July 2025, Abela announced that Malta will recognize Palestine during the general assembly of the United Nations in September of that year together with France and the United Kingdom.
+This recognition was made on September 22, alongside recognitions from other EU members.

 The Republic of Malta has a representative office in Ramallah, Palestine, which is a diplomatic mission headed by a Maltese Head of Representative Office (Representative) resident in Palestine.